The bug bounty program will remain open until December 31st, 2018.

 “Speculative execution side channel vulnerabilities require an industry response.
 To that end, Microsoft will share, under the principles of coordinated vulnerability disclosure, the research disclosed to us under this program so that affected parties can collaborate on solutions to these vulnerabilities.
 Together with security researchers, we can build a more secure environment for customers.”

 Bug bounty program will be having four tiers.
-Microsoft is offering $200,000 for tier 2 discoveries, which involve speculative execution mitigation bypasses for Azure while tier 3 involves same vulnerabilities but for Windows.
-Tier 4 will deal with identification of new exploits for already known vulnerabilities and the award money would be $25,000.
+Microsoft is offering $200,000 for tier 2 discoveries, which involve speculative execution mitigation bypasses for Azure while tier 3 involves the same vulnerabilities but for Windows.
+Tier 4 will deal with the identification of new exploits for already known vulnerabilities and the award money would be $25,000.
 Tier 1 deals with serious Hyper-V flaws in Windows 10 and the successful hacker will be receiving $250,000 in reward.

 It is worth noting that Microsoft’s bug bounty program has been launched at a time when Intel is gearing up to make important CPU changes by redesigning its processors and ensure protection against serious attacks like Spectre.

 Furthermore, Intel will be introducing next-gen Xeon processors (Cascade Lake) that will be loaded with advanced hardware protection features along with 8th generation Intel Core processors.
 Firmware updates are expected to provide protection to existing CPUs.

 Remember, last month researchers identified 139 malware samples exploiting Meltdown & Spectre flaws which means cyber criminals are already gearing up to target unsuspecting users.
 Therefore, the bug bounty and firmware updates can play a major role in protecting users from large-scale attacks.